 If a disability affects your ability to participate in your chosen course or in campus life, tell us about it as soon as possible, so that we can meet your individual needs with a Student Support Agreement.

-Please contact the Disability & Mental Health Coordinator.
+Please contact the Senior Support & Welfare Officer.

 Who do we support?

 You are considered to be disabled under the Equality Act 2010 if you have a physical, neurological, developmental or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.
 For a student, 'normal day-to-day activities' might include taking notes, writing, researching, reading large amounts of text and moving between multiple locations.

 This includes people who: